joomla/Manual/docs/general-concepts/input.md

 // store this in the session so that we can display it in DisplayController
 $app->setUserState('com_sample_form_field.post', $data);
 ```
-After the redirect back to display the form, the view reads this stored data in src/View/Sample/HtmlView.php:
+After the redirect back to display the form, the View reads this stored data in src/View/Sample/HtmlView.php:
 ```php
 // check if there's any POST data from the previous form submission
 $this->postdata = Factory::getApplication()->getUserState('com_sample_form_field.post', null);